Sherri Martel: Early career (1980–1985)

 Martel was first introduced to professional wrestling as a child, when her mother took her and her sister to shows in Mississippi.
 Their mother initially asked them whether they wanted to attend a wrestling show or go ice skating.
 In 1974, Martel approached Grizzly Smith for advice on becoming a wrestler; as she was 16, he questioned her conviction and then told her to come back to him when she was an adult.
-She eventually married her second husband and gave birth to a son named Jared, but she soon divorced her husband.
-During this time, she again became interested in becoming a professional wrestler and sought training from "Mr. Personality" Butch Moore in Memphis, Tennessee.
-She started wrestling as Sherri Martine, but decided she needed more training.
-She continued to train at The Fabulous Moolah's school, where Moolah changed her name to Sherri Martel and sent her to wrestle in Japan in 1981.
+She met her first husband, Leroy Gonzalez, while working as an exotic dancer.
+They married in 1976.
+She gave birth to a son named Jared but soon divorced and left her family to continue her pursuit of a wrestling career.
+She enrolled in a wrestling school run by "Mr. Personality" Butch Moore in Memphis, Tennessee.
+She started wrestling as Sherri Martine, but Moore told her shed needed more training and suggested she contact the Fabulous Moolah, the long-time women's wrestling champ, who booked most of the female wrestlers at the time.
+She began training at The Fabulous Moolah's school, where Moolah changed her name to Sherri Martel and sent her to wrestle in Japan in 1981.
 Moolah claims that Martel frequented night clubs and liked to party, which resulted in Moolah kicking her out of the school.

 After leaving the school, she traveled back to Tennessee.
 In Memphis, she was managed by Jim Cornette.
 During a mixed battle royal, Martel suffered an injury that removed her from wrestling temporarily.
 She then worked as both a wrestler and manager for Pat Rose and Tom Prichard.